-Bristol Light Festival is presented by Bristol City Centre Business Improvement District (BID) supported by Redcliffe & Temple BID, Broadmead BID and Cabot Circus.
-The festival is also supported by Bristol’s City Centre & High Streets Recovery and Renewal programme, which is funded by Bristol City Council and the West of England’s Combined Authority’s Love our High Streets project, with the aim of supporting the recovery of Bristol’s priority high streets.
+Bristol Light Festival is presented by Bristol City Centre Business Improvement District (BID) presented in partnership with Redcliffe & Temple BID.
+The festival is also supported by Broadmead BID, Cabot Circus and other host venues and partners.
 The festival is curated by Creative Director Katherine Jewkes.

 Bristol Light Festival aims to reduce the environmental impact of the festival by encouraging and enabling people to travel sustainably and by reducing energy use and waste.